ksouissi/Byzantine-Generals/README.md

-Custom BGT proof and simulation.
+Custom BGT proof, simulation.
+The United States Constitution is demonstrably open to a dictatorship, see uscdict.txt.